This is a Boondockers Welcome host in Columbus, NC

 Same Day Requests

 Just to make sure you see this info first, travel trailers of any type must be 18 feet or shorter to fit.
 Class As and Class Cs can certainly be up to 30 feet.
 The ideal RV is a Class B or truck camper.
+My page states that I have two spots available, however I only have one 30 amp receptacle.
+I do have a nearby 15 amp receptacle that the second RV can use.
+Dibs for the 30 amp spot go to the first taker.
+I just recently changed my profile to allow two RVers.
+This was for a request for a couple of RVers traveling together.
+It worked as both RVs were small.
+If you happen to be the second person requesting a stay, I'll let you know about the first request and you can decide if it will work for you.
 There is a toilet, shower, sink, sitting area for your use...however, your use of these facilities means you're promising to leave them clean.
 No smoking on the property even if it's in your camper.
 You're welcome to smoke in your camper as long as it's parked somewhere else.
 Now that the not-so-fun news is stated, keep reading if you're still interested.
 I live on a non-working ten-acre farm.
 It's not a show place but you'll certainly find a welcome.
 Fence rails are likely to be down, the grass needing mowing, and the pastured bush hogged.
 But I'm retired and have other things more important to do.
 I'm always wiling to toss back a beer or two.
 Or, a cup of coffee is good.
 The barn next to where you will park does have a flush toilet, sink, and mostly-hot shower that you are welcome to use.
 (See notes above about leaving it clean.)
 You are also welcome to set up a table and chairs under the breezeway at the barn for shade and to be out of the rain.
 And in colder weather, you can also use the inside of the barn (the tack room) for socializing, eating, etc. It's kept relatively warm in the winter.
 Suggested Local Attractions: FENCE - Foothills Equestrian Nature Center is about ten minutes away.
 It has hiking trails and public programs.
 TIEC - Tryon International Equestrian Center is about 15 minutes away.
 Lots to see and do there with places to eat and shop.
 Community Dog Park in Landrum, SC about 5 minutes away.
 Hardware store with basic camping & RV supplies is in Landrum (four minutes away) as well as a large super market (Ingle's), restaurants, and shops.
 Other small towns surrounding us include Tryon, Columbus, and Saluda, NC.
 There are several wineries just minutes away and a brewery in Columbus that's located in an old NC Prison.
 It's called Iron Key Brewing Company.
 Asheville, NC and Greenville, SC are about 45 minutes away in opposite directions.
 Hendersonville, NC and Spartanburg, SC are about 25 minutes away in opposite directions.
 There is a Camping World location this side of Spartanburg, SC about 20 minutes away.
 Guests will receive a printed list of area attractions and services.
 To get a head start on visiting, check out this website about local attractions: https://firstpeaknc.com/

 Vehicle Suitability Information